Do You Play Golf?

 Do You Know Someone Who Plays Golf?

-Would You Like To Play Golf Without Niggling Back Pain?
+Would You Like To Play Golf Without Niggling, Sore Back And Lack of Flexibility?

 So you play golf and you’re fed up with annoying niggles, troublesome twinges and restricted movement holding you back and getting in the way of your golfing performance?
 Then you won’t be surprised when I tell you that one of the most disabling and common ailments in our golfers today (and our society in general) is back pain, but did you know that according to a top researcher, lower back pain is as common as headaches in modern society!

 A recent study showed that if you see your GP with your back pain, if he then refers you to a specialist, who then sends you for X-rays and MRI scans, the accuracy of diagnosis is 15-20%.
 A frightening yet little known fact.
 Unfortunately the principles of modern medicine mean that the medical profession cannot treat an injury without an accurate diagnosis; so is there any wonder why the incidence of back pain has doubled every 10 years for the last 30 years?

 The problem is that when you have had an injury for more than 6 weeks, another part of your body will start to compensate so you can have new pains as your condition deteriorates.
 So you can actually end up with more than one injury due to the mechanical compensations, which makes diagnosis even more difficult.
 As you can imagine, the problem is made even worse when you have had back pain for some time, especially if you are a golfer where the high speed spinal movements increase the pressure on your spine significantly.
 We need to open our minds and look at back pain differently.